MTG/DCASE-models/README.md

 There are several ways to use this library.

 ### Python script
-See [urban-sound-classification](https://github.com/pzinemanas/urban-sound-classification) repository as a complete example on how to use DCASE-models within a python script.
+The folder `scripts` includes python scripts for data downloading, feature extraction, model training and testing.
+This examples show how to use DCASE-models within a python script.

 ### Jupyter notebooks
 The folder `notebooks` includes a list of notebooks that replicate experiments using DCASE-models.